aduggleby/dragon/proj/Mail/README.md

     </appSettings>

+When using the SQL queue, the Dragon.Mail.SqlQueue dependency (NuGet package or DLL file) needs to be added to the project.

 ### Database setup and configuration

 If you are using SqlMailQueue you must also specify a connection string with key "Dragon" pointing to the database that includes the specified SQL table.